jcu-eresearch/shell-otp/README.md

 * Disable and re-enable two-factor auth for all of your accounts, saving the QR codes and using a QR code reader to extract the keys.
-Much of the time the service will give you the raw text-based key; just copy this.
+Much of the time the service will give you the raw text-based key; just copy this from the area called something like `Can't scan the barcode?`.
 * Root your Android device, and extract the keys from the Google Authenticator sqlite database.
 * Jailbreak your iOS device, and go hunting for the Google Authenticator